Vlastimil Hort: Sousse Interzonal 1967

-The 1967 Interzonal tournament at Sousse included among its participants not only Hort, but also the great but volatile Bobby Fischer.
-While leading the tournament, Fischer was involved in a dispute with the tournament organizers regarding playing schedule that resulted in his forfeiting a game with the Soviet player Aivars Gipslis.
-While accounts of subsequent events differ, it is clear that he was persuaded to resume play, but then did not appear for his game with Hort, who was awarded a victory by forfeit.
+The 1967 Interzonal tournament at Sousse included among its participants both Hort and the great but volatile Bobby Fischer.
+While leading the tournament, Fischer was involved in a dispute with the tournament organizers over the playing schedule; this resulted in his forfeiting a game with the Soviet player Aivars Gipslis.
+While accounts of subsequent events differ, it is clear that Fischer was persuaded to resume play, but then did not appear for his game with Hort, who was awarded a victory by forfeit.
 Negotiations with the organizers went downhill from this point, and Fischer withdrew from the tournament to begin his penultimate estrangement from grandmaster chess.
-Hort went on to finish the Interzonal in a tie for sixth with Samuel Reshevsky and Leonid Stein, but did not advance to the Candidates matches, Reshevsky becoming the successful Candidate following a three-way tie-breaking match.
+Hort went on to finish the Interzonal in a tie for sixth place with Samuel Reshevsky and Leonid Stein, but did not advance to the Candidates matches, Reshevsky becoming the successful Candidate following a three-way tie-breaking match.

 Candidates matches 1977–78

 He reached the stage of the Candidates matches of 1977–78 but was eliminated in the first round, in a close match versus the former world champion Boris Spassky.

 Hort's long-standing reputation as one of the great sportsmen of chess was enhanced by an event during this match.
 During the latter stages of the competition, Spassky fell ill and was unable to play.
 During Candidates matches, each player was allotted a fixed number of rest days to accommodate such situations, but Spassky exhausted his entire allocation of time-outs yet was still unable to compete.
 At this point Hort could have claimed the match won by forfeit; however, he offered Spassky one of his own time-outs so that the ex-champion could complete his recovery.
 Spassky did so and went on to win the match by the narrowest possible margin, eliminating Hort from that Candidates cycle.

 In the penultimate game of the match Hort had established a clearly winning position, but forgot about the clock, and sat thinking until his time elapsed, handing the win to Spassky.
 With a draw in the next and final game, Spassky won the match.
-The following day Hort gave what was then a world record simultaneous exhibition in which he took on over 600 opponents.
+On the following day Hort gave what was then a world-record simultaneous exhibition in which he took on over 600 opponents.
 He explained that he gave the exhibition in order to get the loss against Spassky out of his head.